therealbstern/apcupsd/doc/manual/manual.rst

 The success of apcupsd is due to the many people that helped in development, testing and in many other ways.

-Thank all the developers that worked hard to make APCUPSDone of the best piece of software for UPSmanagement.
+Thank all the developers that worked hard to make APCUPSD one of the best piece of software for UPS management.

 Contributors